 In the Search text box, type the string that you want to be searched through a MySQL database.
 Set the search scope, the area that will be searched, by checking the Object names, Object bodies or Exact match checkboxes:

-Find MySQL objects in Server Explore pane
+Find MySQL and MariaDB objects in Server Explore pane

-To find the location of MySQL objects in Server Explorer pane from the results set under the Object search pane, right-click on an object from the results grid and, from the context menu, choose the Navigate to server explorer node command:
+To find the location of MySQL and MariaDB objects in Server Explorer pane from the results set under the Object search pane, right-click on an object from the results grid and, from the context menu, choose the Navigate to server explorer node command: